Nowodzek/essays/Torres/README.md

       - https://iiif.juncture-digital.org/cc:00b6c4ec-0f9c-4a8d-9796-71fa9bae8bc6/manifest.json width=25%
       - https://iiif.juncture-digital.org/cc:7ac193cf-bfbf-42c0-912a-74ee0f8e62b1/manifest.json width=25%

-One of the most interesting boundaries of this exhibit is getting over the notion of being in an institution where you are not allowed to touch or get close to exhibits and now you have been invited to do just that.
+One of the most interesting boundaries of this exhibit is getting over the notion of being in an institution where you are traditionally not allowed to touch or get close to exhibits and now you have been invited to do just that.
 Not only are you allowed to touch the piece you can eat it or even take it home and frame it depending on which work you see of Gonzalez-Torres.  [^4]

 .ve-media flickr:5gu3j1 width=60%

 Another impactful work by Felix Gonzalez Torres is "Untitled" (Perfect lovers.)
 Two clocks are hung side by side and start at the same time.
 As the instilation goes on, like many clocks they fall out of sync and will display different times.
 This is another representative of Ross and Gonzalez time together and the way that Ross has passed on and Gonzalez-Torres is still alive.